-Crest Nursing Home is one of four facilities located in Butte, Montana.
-With an overall grade of B+, this nursing home ended up being one of the 50 best nursing homes in Montana.
-Based on our assessment, you could do much worse than this place.
-We were also pleased to find that this nursing home did not have any weak links in any of the major categories.
-Additional information about its category grades is available below.
+Crest Nursing Home is one of only three available nursing homes in Butte, Montana.
+With an overall grade of B+, this nursing home is one of the top 25 nursing homes in Montana.
+Based on the data we reviewed, you could do much worse than this nursing home.
+We were also pleased to find that this place didn't have any poor grades in any of the major categories.
+More information about these categories can be found below.

 Crest Nursing Home